ComputationalRadiationPhysics/isaac/INSTALL.md

       xserver installed.
 * `make`

-Installation of the server is not implemented yet, but you get a single executable `isaac`, which can be run with `./isaac`.
+If you want to install the server type

+* `make install` (orobably as root)

+Change the installation directory with adding

+* `-DCMAKE_INSTALL_PREFIX=/your/path`

+while the initial `cmake ..`

+However, ISAAC doesn't need to be installed and can also directly be called with

+* `./isaac`

 For more informations about parameters use `./isaac --help` or have a look in the __[server documentation](http://computationalradiationphysics.github.io/isaac/doc/server/index.html)__.